 - Bookings to view and access material in the AIATSIS Collection are available between 9.30am to 4.30pm, Monday to Friday (excluding public holidays) and must be booked two weeks in advance.

 Visiting and accessing the AIATSIS Collection

 Booking an appointment allows us to prepare additional collection materials such as sound, films and video recordings, manuscripts, and rare print material ready and ensure any permission clearances can be completed before your visit.
-A minimum of one weeks' notice is required for an appointment to ensure we can prepare materials and undertake any clearances.
+A minimum of two weeks' notice is required for an appointment to ensure we can prepare materials and undertake any clearances.

 Conditions of entry

 Please note that pay parking applies at Acton Peninsula between 8.30am and 5pm, Monday to Friday (excluding public holidays).
 It does not apply to motorbikes or accessible parking spaces.

 The cost of parking is $3.60 per hour for short-stay spaces (those closest to the National Museum of Australia and AIATSIS entries) or $16.00 per day for long-stay spaces (those furthest from the building entries).
 You can also purchase a discounted five day ticket for $77.50.